-Whatever you’re selling, your potential customers have questions about it and you.
-And if you don’t answer those questions promptly, they will (probably) exit your website without leaving their details.
+Whatever you’re selling, your prospects have questions about it and you.
+If you don’t answer those questions promptly and properly, they will exit your website without leaving their details.

 There goes that enquiry.
 See ya, bye.